enterpriseDomain/ClassMaker/README.md

 ClassSupplier
 ===========

 ClassSupplier is a Java library for creating the code that is immediately available to invoke.
-That is created according to a blueprint based on model of EMF metamodel and is loaded in runtime by the OSGi framework.
+That is created according to a blueprint model of EMF metamodel and is loaded in runtime by the OSGi framework.

 Example: